favzqn/garden/content/the-richest-man-in-babylon.md

 **References**:

-- George S. Clason's original work and its influence on modern personal finance literature.
+- [[George S. Clason]]'s original work and its influence on modern personal finance literature.
 - Related books and resources: "Rich Dad Poor Dad" by Robert Kiyosaki, "The Millionaire Next Door" by Thomas J. Stanley and William D. Danko.
 - Financial education websites and blogs for further reading and resources on personal finance and investing.